ECCC-MSC/open-data/docs/usage-policy/readme_en.md

 * For real-time data workflows, use the [AMQPS real-time push notification and data retrieval service](../msc-datamart/amqp_en.md)
     * Do not request directory listings to assess the availability of new data, the AMQPS notification service must be used for this need
     * Use of `wget` or `curl` commands is reserved for ad hoc data retrieval only.
 For systematic data retrieval, the AMQPS service must be used

+Usage rules for MSC Datamart AMQPS services:

-    * Applications using 500 or more [**AMQP connections**](https://www.rabbitmq.com/docs/connections) may be subject to having their access limited or otherwise revoked.
-For general guidelines on configuring AMQP connections, please consult the documentation for your application's AMQP library
+* Applications using 500 or more [**AMQP connections**](https://www.rabbitmq.com/docs/connections) may be subject to having their access limited or otherwise revoked
+    * For general guidelines on configuring AMQP connections, please consult the documentation for your application's AMQP library

 ## Service Usage Policy Updates